majguo/liberty-aad-oidc/README.md

 # Securing Open Liberty/WebSphere Liberty Applications with Azure Active Directory via OpenID Connect

 ## Introduction
-This project demonstrates how to secure your Java EE application on Open Liberty/WebSphere Liberty using Azure Active Directory via OpenID Connect.
+This project demonstrates how to secure your Java EE application on Open Liberty/WebSphere Liberty using Azure Active Directory and OpenID Connect.
 The following is how you run the demo.

 ## Prerequisites
 * Register an [Azure subscription](https://azure.microsoft.com/en-us/)